 Place a pan on high heat, add vegetable oil and heat till hot.
 Test the oil before using.
 Carefully drop a tiny bit of the dough to the hot oil and it should float to the top if the oil is hot enough.

 Reduce the heat a little to maintain the temperature of the oil but you don’t want to turn it too low to avoid the dough sucking up too much oil

 Using a scoop or your palm, drop the batter in the hot oil one at a time, do not overcrowd the oil

 Turn the puff-buns in the oil and fry till golden brown.
 Place on a kitchen towel to drain the excess oil

 Repeat this process till you have exhausted the batter

 Serve immediately and enjoy

 Puff-buns is the new bae… Crunchy on the outside soft and spongy in the inside.
-Do let me know how you get on and don’t forget to tag us your picture.
+Do let me know how you get on and don’t forget to tag me your pictures on Instagram or Pin me for later.
 I will see you all on my next post. x